Matchstic/Distributed-Classes/README.md

 This library explores the technique of proxying class definitions, rather than instances of a class.

-API reference for public header can be found [here](http://incendo.ws/projects/Distributed-Classes/), with all documentation on usage found in the [Wiki](https://github.com/Matchstic/Distributed-Classes/wiki/).
+The API reference for public headers can be found [here](http://incendo.ws/projects/Distributed-Classes/), with all documentation on usage found in the [Wiki](https://github.com/Matchstic/Distributed-Classes/wiki/).

 Features
 ===================